SAINT PHILIP NERI CHURCH PARISH CEMETERY

 The terms ''lot", "plot”, or "burial place" shall be used interchangeably and shall apply with like effect to one or more adjoining graves.

 The term "memorial" shall include a monument or a marker.
 A monument is defined as an above-ground vertical construction placed at the head of the grave to identify one or more individuals.
 A marker is level with the ground and shall be placed at the head of the grave to identify one or more individuals.
-All memorials should be read while facing east.

 GENERAL RULES AND REGULATIONS